DeckOfPandas/sandbox/nhshd20-email-3-draft.md

 ### Friday

-Come along to The Square Pig, 30-32 Procter Street (https://goo.gl/maps/2RxArxdHsSR2) this evening to say hello in advance of the weekend.
+Come along to The Square Pig, 30-32 Procter Street (https://goo.gl/maps/2RxArxdHsSR2) this evening after 20:00 to say hello in advance of the weekend.
 Friendly; cosy; elevator-pitch free.
 We'll tweet out a photo of who to meet and where exactly they are!

 ### Saturday